travtouch1009/Secure-Coding/README.md

 Secure Coding Program Project

-compile with make

 Currently, reads one line from a file

+Compile with make
-add file name to the command line argument to run
+Add file name to the command line argument to run